Image reconstruction with the JWST Interferometer: Introduction

-An older but still widely used approach is the CLEAN method, which was designed to tackle interferometric data with sparse and irregular sampling of the $u$-$v$ plane \citep{clean, clean_schwarz, clean_clark, clean_cornwell}.
-Typically used in radio astronomy, the CLEAN method is an iterative deconvolution algorithm that models the observed image as a collection of point sources and progressively subtracts copies of the instrument's \ac{psf} (or dirty beam) to reconstruct a cleaner image.
+One such older approach is the CLEAN method, which was designed to tackle interferometric data with sparse and irregular sampling of the $u$-$v$ plane \citep{clean, clean_schwarz, clean_clark, clean_cornwell}.
+Commonly employed in radio astronomy, the CLEAN method is an iterative deconvolution algorithm that models the observed image as a collection of point sources and progressively subtracts copies of the instrument's \ac{psf} (or dirty beam) to reconstruct a ``cleaned'' image.
 However, CLEAN is sensitive to phase errors and implicitly assumes the scene is composed of point sources, so it is not optimal for reconstructing extended structure.
+Despite this, CLEAN is still widely and successfully used to reconstruct resolved scenes for longer wavelength observations such as ALMA \citep{modernclean} where $u$-$v$ coverage is extensive and phase error is less destructive.

-More recently proposed Bayesian-based methods are better equipped to deal with phase errors and do not impose highly restrictive assumptions on the image.
+More recent Bayesian-based methods are better equipped to deal with phase errors and do not impose restrictive assumptions on the image.
 Within the Bayesian framework, the problem is re-framed as an optimisation or sampling problem inferring the parameters of a forward-model.
 One finds an image $I$ which maximises the posterior probability, given the likelihood of that image matching the data and given prior assumptions.
 Mathematically, we wish to solve

 where $\mathbf{y}$ is our observed data product (e.g. visibilities, closure phases) and $\hat{I}$ is the maximum a posteriori image.
-Different competing Bayesian approaches are generally made distinct by their implementation of the Bayesian prior, or we can step outside the Bayesian framework and add regularisers which may encode prior information but are not themselves be admissible prior distributions.
+Different competing Bayesian approaches are generally distinguished by their implementation of the Bayesian prior, or we can step outside the Bayesian framework and add regularisers which may encode prior information but are not themselves admissible prior distributions.